RiceL123/ricelang-playground/frontend/app/language-definition/def.md

 Similar to arrays, variables are also initialised to default values if unspecified; `int` and `float` default to `0` and `booleans` default to `false`.

 ## Statements
-Statements can either be just a single statement or a compound statement that contains zero or more variable declarations and followed by zero or more statements.
+Statements can either be just a single statement or a compound statement that contains zero or more variable declarations followed by zero or more statements.

 $$
 \begin{aligned}\textit{stmt}\rightarrow&~\textit{compound-stmt}\\